ansys/pyturbogrid/README.rst

-Assuming that a suitable Python environment is active, pip has been updated, and the current working directory is the top-level directory of the pyturbogrid repository cloned locally, the following steps will install the package from the local repository.
+Assuming that a suitable Python environment is active, pip has been updated, and the current working directory is the top-level directory of the pyturbogrid repository cloned locally, the following step will install the package from the local repository.

 4. Install the project in editable mode: